-Inter-Cultural and International Ministry (3, Summer) This course introduces the principles and processes of intercultural communications, particularly with regard to sharing the gospel across cultural lines.
-Emphasis is the gospel across cultural lines.
+Inter-cultural and International Ministry (3, Summer) This course introduces the principles and processes of intercultural communications, particularly with regard to sharing the gospel across cultural lines.
 Emphasis is placed on the Church's responsibility to take the gospel and disciple all the peoples of the world.
-Practical attention will be placed on how to lead small groups on international mission projects and how to determine when going causes more harm than good with the indigenous people group.
+Practical attention will be placed on how to lead small groups on international mission projects, and how to determine when going causes more harm than good to the indigenous people group.

-Ethnographic Research and Cultural

-Analysis (3, Elective: Individualized study as needed) This course covers the conduct of ethnographic research within cultural anthropology (in particular) and the social sciences and applied fields (in general).
-Students are introduced to basic concepts of un-, semiand structured interviewing; structured observation, managing and coding field notes, qualitative analysis; presentation of results, and ethnographic writing.
+Ethnographic Research and Cultural Analysis (3, Elective: Individualized study as needed) This course covers the conduct of ethnographic research within cultural anthropology (in particular) and the social sciences and applied fields (in general).
+Students are introduced to basic concepts of un-, semi- and structured interviewing; structured observation, managing and coding field notes, qualitative analysis; presentation of results, and ethnographic writing.
 Students will also be exposed to government and private data sources that may impact the analysis of a community.
 Due to the limitations imposed by a one-semester course, some topics are covered in more depth than others.